 This wedge offers a great shape, marked by the compact shape and straight leading edge.
-It also has tighter leading-edge radium.
+It also has a tighter leading-edge radius.
 This makes for clean contact and a great deal of control.
 You will also experience a maximum spin.

-Things we liked about this wedge include the really solid design.
+Things we liked about this wedge include the excellent design.
 This wedge is clearly quite durable.
 We also like that there are customization options available.

 This wedge is offered in either a Tour Frosted option or a Gun Blue PVD.
 There are also 3 different sole geometries available.

 They are traditional, wide or tour and each of them offer their own set of advantages and benefits.
 Overall, there are a total of 97 combinations from which you can choose to customize this wedge.

 There is a total of 3 different sole options available with this wedge, all adding up to 97 combinations.
 This means you can absolutely find a wedge that will work for your game, no matter what preferences or style you have.

 The three sole grind options are Tour Grind, Wide, and Traditional.
 The many options related to the loft and sole grinds make this a truly unique product.

 This wedge has a really great look that is quite appealing to the eyes.
 The hazy blue finish, which is one option, is really unique as you don’t see many wedges in that color.
 This wedge can also be custom stamped with any text you want.
 That text would appear on the back of the club-head.

 You won’t feel a lot of vibration when you make an impact with this wedge.
 It is durable and sturdy and really holds up to any impact, serving to save your wrists.

 - Ultra-heavy head.